 You take a short ride from Ninoy Aquino International Airport to Panglao International Airport for 1 hour & 10 min.
 If you choose Mactan International Airport, take a ferry boat from Cebu seaport to Tagbilaran seaport for 1 hr. and 30 minutes.
 Then you’re off to the resort in 5 minutes from Panglao International Airport or 25 minutes from Tagbilaran seaport.
 We take care of your transfer free of charge from Panglao International Airport or Tagbilaran seaport to the resort and going back to Panglao International Airport or Tagbilaran seaport on departure.

 Booking is guaranteed with a valid accepted credit card.
 We accept bank transfer to our account.
-A proof of full payment for the booking should be sent to the resort’s account on an agreed due date in advance of the guest’s arrival.
+A proof of full payment for the booking should be sent to Reservations email on an agreed date in advance of the guest’s arrival.
 Once a booking is “guaranteed” and the guest does not occupy the room on the due date, the advance deposit would be forfeited.